-VICTORIA, BRITISH COLUMBIA--(Marketwire - Oct.
-10, 2012) - Unemployed older workers in British Columbia are receiving help to improve their skills to re-enter the workforce through the Targeted Initiative for Older Workers (TIOW).
-The Honourable Diane Finley, Minister of Human Resources and Skills Development, and the Honourable Pat Bell, Minister of Jobs, Tourism and Skills Training and Minister responsible for Labour, announced today that the Canada-British Columbia TIOW agreement has been extended to March 31, 2014.
+PRINCE GEORGE, BRITISH COLUMBIA--(Marketwire - Oct.
+11, 2012) - Up to 60 unemployed older workers in Prince George will be receiving help to improve their skills to re-enter the workforce through the Targeted Initiative for Older Workers.
+Bob Zimmer, Member of Parliament for Prince George-Peace River, on behalf of the Honourable Diane Finley, Minister of Human Resources and Skills Development, and the Honourable Pat Bell, Minister of Jobs, Tourism and Skills Training and Minister responsible for Labour, made the announcement today.

-"Our Government's top priorities are creating jobs, economic growth and long-term prosperity for Canadians and we believe it is absolutely critical to address the challenges of labour and skills shortages," said Minister Finley.
-"Through the renewal of the Canada- British Columbia Targeted Initiative for Older Workers agreement, we are helping 1,350 unemployed older workers across British Columbia develop new skills so they can make the transition to new jobs."
+"Our government's top priorities are creating jobs, economic growth and long-term prosperity," said Mr. Zimmer.
+"Through the Targeted Initiative for Older Workers, we are helping unemployed older workers in Prince George develop new skills so they can make the transition to new jobs."

-"By working with the federal government on programs like the Targeted Initiative for Older Workers we are leveraging an important resource in our economy - older workers," said Minister Bell.
-"Using labour market programs like these and others under the Canada-BC Labour Market Agreement help British Columbia capitalize on the human resources we already have in this province so we get the right people the right skills to fill the over one million jobs we expect in BC by 2020."
+"Programs like the Targeted Initiative for Older Workers help us leverage an important resource in our economy: older workers," said Minister Bell.
+"Using labour market programs like these and others under the Canada-BC Labour Market Agreement will help Prince George capitalize on the human resources we already have in this province so we get the right people the right skills to fill the over one million jobs we expect in BC by 2020."

-The Targeted Initiative for Older Workers is one of the Government of Canada's initiatives to help unemployed Canadians stay connected to the job market, while at the same time addressing Canada's labour shortages.
+The Targeted Initiative for Older Workers (TIOW) is one of the Government of Canada's initiatives that help unemployed Canadians stay connected to the job market while addressing Canada's labour shortages.

-To date, the TIOW has helped more than 18,500 unemployed older workers across Canada retrain for new careers in support of the Government of Canada's broader strategy to create an educated, skilled and flexible workforce.
+To date, the TIOW has targeted more than 18 500 unemployed older workers to retrain for new careers in support of the Government of Canada's broader strategy to create an educated, skilled and flexible workforce.